 I order, we move over to Janah's.
-I don't try for high end, we have shrimp cocktails, steak, several vegetable sides and baked potatoes.
+I don't try for high end, we have shrimp cocktails, steak, several vegetable sides, and baked potatoes.
 No dessert.
-If anyone wants something sweet, there's pile of Toblerone and Ghirardelli squares around.
+If anyone wants something sweet, there's a pile of Toblerone and Ghirardelli squares around.

 Chapter Thirty Two

 Despite the Mayan apocalypse, tomorrow comes.
 We breakfast in one of the restaurants, sit separately.
 I skip it, get a coffee and wander the hotel, take a walk outside, confirm the things in Nikko's head, putting them in Janah's.
 The only point is if something goes weird and we need to get out of the hotel someplace besides the front door.
 Casinos left, casinos right.
 Nothing interesting, until.

 Nikko, there's an SUV full of Colombian nationals.
 Either it's Colombia Day at Caesar's or the scout team has just arrived.

 Janah, the party’s starting.
 You and Zi to the room, hang out the Do Not Disturb and meditate on the Second Coming.